DANIEL-FHNW/AS25_Chocolat_Express/README.md

 ### Future Outlook

-With increasing data availability, the rule-based decision table could be replaced or augmented by **machine learning models**:
+With increasing data availability, the rule-based decision table could be replaced or augmented by **machine learning model**:

 - Logistic Regression (transparent, small data friendly)
-- XGBoost (higher performance for complex patterns)

-The system could generate a **Top-3 matching score** instead of a single result.
+The system could generate a **Top-3 matching score** instead of a single result: note that the Deepnote-code is only running in deepnote and is not connected to a possible future process.
+You´ll see matching results directly in the notebook terminal.

 [Logistic Regression Documentation](deepnote/Logistic%20Regression%20Matcher.md)